Droslj/RCC-immuno-genomics/README.md

 **Figure 8: Cytotoxic potential of shared cell lineages**

-**Observations**<br>
+**Observations**
+Following observation can be made:
-The CD8 cells show the highest mean expression and largest fraction of cells for GZMB, PRF1, and GNLY.
+ - The CD8 cells show the highest mean expression and largest fraction of cells for GZMB, PRF1, and GNLY.
 This indicates they are the fully mature T killer cells<br>
-The DP cells already show moderate expression of these killing genes (especially GZMB and PRF1).
+ - The DP cells already show moderate expression of these killing genes (especially GZMB and PRF1).
 They haven't reached the full intensity of the CD8 state<br>
-The Lineage Split: The CD4 cells in these same families show almost no expression of these cytotoxic markers.
+ - The Lineage Split: The CD4 cells in these same families show almost no expression of these cytotoxic markers.
 This suggests that once a DP cell commits to the CD8 lineage, it activates this specific killing program.<br>

 ### Inflammatory potential